 On the other hand, a registry is not a study.
 It is a set of data.
 A natural history study usually has a start and stop point and a defined set of questions asked and analyses conducted.
 A registry is continuous.
 The types of information in the registry may sometimes be the same as that in a natural history study, and a natural history study often uses data from a registry, but a registry is not a study.
 It is a data set that could be used to conduct studies, including those that assess natural history, diagnosis, treatment, quality of life, healthcare providers, clinical reporting, clinical testing, etc.

-In addition to aiding research, participating patients can also receive treatment perspectives from the NCI clinical team through the study’s optional clinical component.
+Benefits to patients: In addition to aiding research, participating patients can also receive treatment perspectives from the NCI clinical team through the study’s optional clinical component.
 Because the NCI clinical team reviews the medical records collected and the study includes some CLIA-grade testing suitable for diagnosis, the team can give participating patients, at their request, treatment recommendations and information about clinical trials they may be eligible for.
+As part of that process, the NCI clinical team is happy to provide patients with “second opinions” on proposed care plans.

 FCF believes that the NCI study is an important initiative for the fibrolamellar community to support for several reasons.
 Because it is an established study, it allows a faster implementation than developing a new independent study.
 In addition, it will